janezz25/SEIR-C19-SI/README.md

 ### Note

-This example is not calibrated to the actual epidemiological data in Slovenia.
+This example is not calibrated to the actual epidemiological situation in Slovenia.
 For the actual forecasts and simulations of the Covid19 in Slovenia please go to  https://apps.lusy.fri.uni-lj.si/~janezz/reports/long-term/zadnje_projekcije.html